Fighting the Flu and Coronavirus

 In the North Syracuse Central School District, custodial staff continue to clean and sanitize classrooms, bathrooms and common areas to maintain the healthiest environment possible.

-Phil Smith, North Syracuse Central School District’s Custodial Director, spent time showing News Channel 9 some advanced cleaning equipment now in use in the District.
+Earlier this year, Phil Smith, North Syracuse Central School District’s Custodial Director, spent time showing News Channel 9 some advanced cleaning equipment now in use in the District.
 New machines allow District staff to provide deep cleaning in specific areas impacted by student and staff illness.
 The Total 360 machine, which uses an electrically charged disinfectant to rapidly kill viruses and germs, has been in use throughout the flu season.

 “As the number of flu cases in Central New York increase, and with global concerns about the Coronavirus, we are thankful to have this new tool to reduce the risk of illness being contracted in our school buildings,” Smith said recently.
 “Custodians are the first line of defense keeping our schools healthy places and the way we clean largely determines the level of health for students and staff."